novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-46.md

 ---

-Thanks to oppa's compliment, Lee Jung-woo managed to calm his excitement and regain his composure.
+Thanks to his brother's compliment, Lee Jung-woo managed to calm his excitement and regain his composure.

 "That part is quite a shame.
 It would be better if the graphics in the banner moved."